I’m Going to See Who’s Following Me.

 Did your cortisol rise when you read this?
 Did your dopamine/serotonin/oxytocin begin to flow freely?

-If my writing has elicited some sort of emotion within you, please help support my work.
+If my writing has elicited some sort of emotion from you, please help support my work.
 You can do this by:

 - Contributing to my GoFundMe